thixotropist/ghidra_import_tests/Readme.md

 vector extensions, then see what kind of C source is conventionally used when invoking those extensions.
 The `memcpy` inline function from `libc` is a likely place to find early use of vector instructions.

 Also, what can we safely ignore for now?
-The proposed vendor-specific T-Head extension instruciton [`th.l2cache.iall`](https://github.com/T-head-Semi/thead-extension-spec/blob/master/xtheadcmo/l2cache_iall.adoc) won't be seen by most Ghidra users.
+The proposed vendor-specific T-Head extension instruction [`th.l2cache.iall`](https://github.com/T-head-Semi/thead-extension-spec/blob/master/xtheadcmo/l2cache_iall.adoc) won't be seen by most Ghidra users.
 On the other hand, the encoding rules published with those T-Head extensions look like a good example to follow.

+The Fedora 39 kernel includes virtual machine cache management instructions that are not necessarily supported by binutils - they are 'assembled' with gcc macros before reaching the binutils assembler.
+We will ignore those instruction extensions for now, and only consider instruction extensions supported by binutils.

 ## Caveats